Studio Art at BC

 The Studio Art major is designed both for the student artist and the student interested in art.
-Courses are offered in painting, drawing, ceramics, photography, filmmaking, and digital technology.
-These courses are conceived as an integral part of the University curriculum, and the Studio Art major provides a solid basis for continuing work in graduate school and art-related fields such as design, art criticism, teaching, conservation, art therapy, publishing, exhibition design, and advertising.
+It teaches how to make art and an appreciation of how art is made.
+The department courses are conceived as an integral part of the liberal arts curriculum, and the studio major provides a solid basis for continuing work in graduate school and in art-related fields such as teaching, design, architecture, art therapy, conservation, publishing, or exhibition design.

-The minor in Studio Art offers students the opportunity to pursue a course of study in ceramics, painting, drawing, or photography.
-This curriculum of six courses is designed to encourage an in-depth investigation of one of those media.
+The minor in Studio Art offers students the opportunity to pursue a course of study in ceramics, painting, drawing, or photography, and is designed to encourage an in-depth investigation of one of those media.
 The course structure aims at having the student develop the artistic techniques and conceptual visual sensibility necessary for working as an artist.

 Boston College Course Information and Schedule (select "College of Arts and Sciences" from "School" menu, and "ARTS – Studio Art" from "Subject" menu)

 Students interested in the Studio Art Program can contact:

 Health and Safety in the Arts